 France’s interest in the region didn’t really emerge until around the 17th Century, quite some time after de Soto’s expedition.

-In 1682 the great sprawling region surrounding the Mississippi River to the east, west, and north were claimed by France, and the colony was named La Louisiane by the French explorer Robert Cavelier de La Salle.
+In 1682 the great sprawling region surrounding the Mississippi River to the east, west, and north was claimed by France, and the colony was named La Louisiane by the French explorer Robert Cavelier de La Salle.

 A number of settlements were established in the region, with the first being Fort Maurepas, located in modern-day Mississippi.